Denmark in the Eurovision Song Contest 1982

-Denmark was represented at the Eurovision Song Contest 1982 with the song "Video-video", written by Jens Brixtofte, and performed by the group Brixx.
+Denmark was represented at the Eurovision Song Contest 1982 with the song "Video Video", written by Jens Brixtofte, and performed by the group Brixx.
 The Danish participating broadcaster, Danmarks Radio (DR), organised the Dansk Melodi Grand Prix 1982 in order to select its entry for the contest.
 The previous year's Danish entrant Tommy Seebach failed in his bid to represent Denmark for a third time.

 Before Eurovision

-Dansk Melodi Grand Prix 1982
+Melodi Grand Prix 1982

-Danmarks Radio (DR) held the Dansk Melodi Grand Prix 1982 on 13 March at TV-Byen in Gladsaxe, hosted by Jørgen de Mylius.
+Danmarks Radio (DR) held its national final titled Melodi Grand Prix 1982 on 13 March at TV-Byen in Gladsaxe, hosted by Jørgen de Mylius.
 12 songs took part with the winner being decided by voting from five regional juries.